metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 The Bills front seven are shuffling quite a bit around the line of scrimmage, creating confusion and opening up blitz opportunities right up the middle.

 Miami is just hopeless at running the ball, apparently.
+Their wildcat plays, on the other hand, are promising.